 St Michael's Mount

 St Michael's Mount (Cornish: Karrek Loos yn Koos, meaning "hoar rock in woodland") is a tidal island in Mount's Bay, Cornwall, England, United Kingdom.
-The island is a civil parish and is linked to the town of Marazion by a causeway of granite setts, passable between mid-tide and low water.
-It is managed by the National Trust, and the castle and chapel have been the home of the St Aubyn family since approximately 1650.
+The island is a civil parish and is linked to the town of Marazion by a causeway of granite setts, passable (as is the beach) between mid-tide and low water.
+It is managed by the National Trust, and the castle and chapel have been the home of the St Aubyn family since around 1650.

-Historically, St Michael's Mount was a Cornish counterpart of Mont-Saint-Michel in Normandy, France, with which it shares the same tidal island characteristics and a similar conical shape, though Mont-Saint-Michel is much taller.
+Historically, St Michael's Mount was an English counterpart of Mont-Saint-Michel in Normandy, France, which is also a tidal island, and has a similar conical shape, though Mont-Saint-Michel is much taller.

-St Michael's Mount is one of 43 unbridged tidal islands that one can walk to from mainland Britain.
+St Michael's Mount is one of 43 unbridged tidal islands to which you can walk from mainland Britain.
 Part of the island was designated as a Site of Special Scientific Interest in 1995 for its geology.
+Sea height can vary by up to around 5 metres between low and high tide.

 St Michael's Mount may have been the site of a monastery from the 8th to the early 11th centuries.
 Edward the Confessor gave the site to the Benedictine order of Mont-Saint-Michel[1][2] and it was a priory of that abbey until the dissolution of the alien houses as a side-effect of the war in France by Henry V. Subsequently, it ceased to be a priory, but was reduced to being a secular chapel which was given to the Abbess and Convent of Syon at Isleworth, Middlesex, in 1424.[3]
 Thus ended its association with Mont-Saint-Michel,[1][4] and any connection with Looe Island (dedicated to the Archangel Michael).
 It was a destination for pilgrims, whose devotions were encouraged by an indulgence granted by Pope Gregory in the 11th century.[5]
 The earliest buildings on the summit, including a castle, date to the 12th century.[6][7]